 Untitled (1960) Paul Koning

-High against the blue glazed side walls of the building From Utrecht architect JJP Oud placed two facade images of sculptor Paul Koning.
-Both images contain a figure with a tree.
-On the left a man is planting a tree, on the right a woman is picking the fruits from a tree.
-Because of this, the images seem to refer to Adam and Eve in paradise.
+High against the blue glazed side walls of the building From Utrecht architect JJP Oud placed two facade sculptures by sculptor Paul Koning.
+Both statues contain a figure with a tree.
+On the left a man plants a tree, on the right a woman picks the fruit from a tree.
+This makes the images seem to refer to Adam and Eve in paradise.
 The style of the sculpture is very figurative.
 It is a frivolous addition to an otherwise sleek and modernist building.
 Architect Oud had to design the building on a relatively deep and recessed plot.
-The hard blue strips allowed him to clearly separate the building from neighboring buildings.
-The applied facade images of Koning reinforce this fact.
-The images symbolized the client, life insurance company Utrecht (later AMEV), who both used the tree planter in their logo.
+By means of the hard blue strips he was able to clearly separate the building from neighboring buildings.
+The applied façade sculptures by Koning reinforce this fact.
+The images symbolized the client, life insurance company Utrecht (later AMEV), both of whom used the tree planter in their logo.

 Paul Koning (1916 - 1998) was a sculptor, graphic artist, draftsman and lithographer.
-He studied at the Rijksacademie voor Beeldende Kunsten in Amsterdam and he was a student of Jan Bronner.
-Figure and animal representations were often the subject of his work.
+He was educated at the Rijksacademie voor Beeldende Kunsten in Amsterdam and he was a student of Jan Bronner.
+Figures and animal representations were often the subject of his work.